spencer501/ASTR427/README.md

-# ASTR472: Methods of Computational Astrophysics
+# ASTR 427: Methods of Computational Astrophysics